iopipe/iopipe-java/PROFILER.md

 Generally for garbage collectors, they will require time to cleanup objects and additionally this means that if the garbage collector is running that there is not enough memory available, it likely has been exhausted.

-Since there are various garbage collectors there are different groups of them.
+Since there are various garbage collectors there are different groups of them:

  * _Copy_ ^
    * **STOP THE WORLD**